samuelsonric/AlgebraicInference.jl/README.md

 ![inference](./inference.svg)

-These wiring diagrams look like
+These wiring diagrams look a lot like
 [undirected graphical models](https://en.wikipedia.org/wiki/Graphical_model).
 One difference is that wiring diagrams can contain half-edges, which specify which variables are marginalized out during computation.
 Hence, a wiring diagram can be thought of as an